Basanta11subedi/Truthchain/readme.md

-# thi i the firt project on truthchain
+# this is the firt project on truthchain